GF2++

 Static Public Member Functions

-Factory Constructors
+Factory Constructors:

 static constexpr BitVec with_capacity (usize capacity)